xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+   -- enh (gil)     Add new Skulltronix skull display option for the DMX model.
+   -- enh (gil)     Add new 3D DMX head display option for the DMX model.
+   -- enh (gil)     Add new Servo Effect mainly for 16 bit servos but also works with 8 bit channels.
+   -- enh (gil)     Add capability to import a VSA file.
    -- bug (dkulp)   Don't stop the timer when flipping pages.
 Fixes #817 -- enh (keith)   Add list of referenced files to export effects -- enh (keith)   Add text output to xSchedule allowing run time countdowns and text overlays